-The DFSM coordinates within the AHCCCS administration, including the DFSM Medical Director and CMO on evaluation of new medical technologies and new uses of existing technologies for members enrolled with an FFS program.
-The DFSM establishes rules, guidelines, policies, and procedures related to coverage, payment, UM, and oversight that allows for the FFS member's medical or behavioral health needs to be met.
+The Division of Fee-For-Service Management (DFSM) coordinates within the AHCCCS administration, including the DFSM Medical Director and CMO on evaluation of new medical technologies and new uses of existing technologies for members enrolled with an FFS program.

+The Division of Fee-For-Service Management (DFSM) establishes rules, guidelines, policies, and procedures related to coverage, payment, utilization management, and oversight that allows for the FFS member's medical or behavioral health needs to be met.
-The Contractor shall develop and implement written policies and procedures for evaluating new technologies and new uses of existing technology.

-1. The review of new technologies and new uses of existing technology includes an evaluation of benefits for medical and behavioral healthcare services, pharmaceuticals, and devices.
+- 1. The Contractor shall develop and implement written policies and procedures for evaluating new technologies and new uses of existing technology, The review of new technologies and new uses of existing technology includes an evaluation of benefits for medical and behavioral healthcare services, pharmaceuticals, and devices.
 The policies and procedures shall include both a mechanism for committee review on a quarterly basis and a timeframe for making a clinical determination when a time sensitive request is made.
-A decision in response to an urgent request shall be made as expeditiously as the member's condition warrants but no later than 72 hours from receipt of the request.
+A decision in response to an urgent request shall be made as expeditiously as the member's condition warrants but no later than 72 hours from receipt of the request. - 2.
+The Contractor shall include, in their review, coverage decisions by Medicare intermediaries and carriers, national Medicare coverage decisions, peer-reviewed literature, and Federal and State Medicaid coverage decisions. - 3.
+The Contractor shall evaluate published or unpublished information sources to establish that a new medical service or technology represents an advance that substantially improves the diagnosis or treatment of members as specified in 42 CFR 412.87.

-- 2. The Contractor shall include, in its review, coverage decisions by Medicare intermediaries and carriers, national Medicare coverage decisions, peer-reviewed literature, and Federal and State Medicaid coverage decisions. - 3.
-The Contractor shall evaluate published or unpublished information sources to establish that a new medical service or technology represents an advance that substantially improves the diagnosis or treatment of members as specified in 42 CFR 412.87. - 4.
-The Contractor shall establish: - a.
-Coverage rules, practice guidelines, payment policies, policies and procedures, UM, and oversight that allows for the member's medical needs to be met, - A process to evaluate for changes in coverage rules and practice guidelines that are based on the evaluation of trending requests.
+4. The Contractor shall establish:

+- a.
+Coverage rules, practice guidelines, payment policies, policies and procedures, utilization management, and oversight that allows for the member's medical needs to be met, - A process to evaluate for changes in coverage rules and practice guidelines that are based on the evaluation of trending requests.
 Additional review and assessment are required if multiple requests for the same technology or application of an existing technology are received, - c.
 A process for documenting the coverage determinations and rationale in the MM committee meeting minutes, and - d.
 A process for seeking input from relevant specialists and professionals who have expertise in the technology.